Executive Summary

 }

-- overlap_comm: Overlaps communication with computation for better performance
+- overlap_comm: Tries to run communication in parallel with computation – crucial for performance.

 import deepspeed